Pediatric Primary Care APPs: 5 Tips for Helping Kids Grow Into Successful Adults

 Tip 2: Start with Chores, Transition Responsibilities as Appropriate

-At well visits, educate parents on ways to make chores fun for young children.
+At good visits, make sure as a pediatric primary care provider you educate parents on ways to make chores fun for young children.
 For example, suggest turning on a special song to make picking up toys a game that the caregiver and child can do together.
 This builds rapport, demonstrates teamwork, and encourages responsibility in taking care of belongings.
 As a child grows and matures, new “chores” can be added.
 A preschool child can help cook a simple meal with a parent/guardian and measuring ingredients can be an opportunity to teach math skills.
 Stirring the cake batter or rolling cookie dough even promotes motor skills!
 Furthermore, the sense of accomplishment a child feels when they have helped create a meal for their family promotes self-esteem and self-confidence, which are the building blocks of good mental health (Bandura, 1997).

 Yearly well-child checks are opportunities to check in with parents as to where a child is at with chores and work together to identify new, age-appropriate tasks.
 As children demonstrate that they can do simple chores successfully, more complex chores can be asked of them.
 School-aged children can take on more advanced responsibilities than toddlers, such as putting away their clean laundry, helping to unload the dishwasher, and/or setting the table.
 Teenagers can be given additional chores such as taking out the trash, feeding and walking the dog or doing their own laundry.
 Although many parents feel that the only “chore” a child should have is to get good grades, limiting them to only this benchmark sets them up for failure later in life when more demands are placed on them.
 As adults, they will be required to not only do a good job at their place of employment but also the drudgery work required to run a household.
 If children are not taught early on how to deal with minor responsibilities, their learning curve will be much steeper and more challenging later on in life when they are confronted with larger tasks as adults.
 For this reason, anticipatory guidance should be viewed as an essential part of a good exam.